isabella232/limitless-flows-blueprint/blueprint/index.md

 ## Solution components

 **Limitless GigCX** - A product your organization can use to quickly build a qualifier crowd of exports to resolve customer support tickets.
-The xxpert is available 24/7, in any language, to deliver amazing support at a significantly lower cost to serve.
+The expert is available 24/7, in any language, to deliver amazing support at a significantly lower cost to serve.
 You can find out more about Limitless GigCX at: <https://www.limitlesstech.com/>

 **Architect Flows** - A flow in Architect, a drag and drop web-based design tool, dictates how Genesys Cloud handles inbound or outbound interactions.